sanko/Finance-Robinhood/README.md

 ## `get_accounts( ... )`

-Returns a list of Financial::Robinhood::Account objects related to the currently logged in user.
+Returns a list of Finance::Robinhood::Account objects related to the currently logged in user.

 ## `instrument( ... )`